 Program delivery will combine both class-based tasks and practical components in a real sport environment at the school.
 This involves the delivery of a range of sport programs to real participants within the school community (high school and primary school students).
-A range of experiences will be used to deliver the competencies to students, including:
+A range of strategies will be used to deliver the competencies including:

-- Practical tasks

-- Hands-on activities involving participants/clients

-- Group work
+- Practical tasks and Hands-on activities involving participants/clients - Group work

-- Practical experience within the school sporting programs

-- Log Book of practical experience
+- Practical experience within the school sporting programs - Log Book of practical experience

 Evidence contributing towards competency will be collected throughout the course.
 This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
-Practical experiences have been timetabled within class time.
-Students will keep a Log Book of these practical experiences (minimum 20 hours).
+Practical experiences have been timetabled within class time

-By completing a Certificate III Sport and Recreation students can go onto study at TAFE in areas such as; community health, social services, family support, youth work and disability support.
+The Certificate III Sport and Recreation students can go onto study at TAFE in areas such as; community health, social services, family support, youth work and disability support.